-Our current wireless programmer keyboard products are available in two layouts, Optimized and QWERTY and are for use with desktop PCs running Windows operating systems: 7, 8.0/8.1 and 10.0.
-The keyboards are sold as part of a combo-set that comes with wireless mouse and nano-receiver.
-They also feature hot-key and multimedia operation and provide five programmable keys that can be program-assigned to launch macros and a whole range of Windows operating system and Windows applications related software operations.
-While our products are not specifically designed to be used solely for programming/coding, we have found that many users are actually buying them primarily for this purpose, a role for which we believe they are more than well suited.
+Our current wireless keyboard products are available in two layouts, Optimized and QWERTY and are for use with desktop PCs running Windows operating systems: 7, 8.0/8.1 and 10.0.
+While our products are not specifically designed to be used solely for programming/coding, we have found that many programmers are actually buying them primarily for this purpose, a role for which we believe they are more than well suited.

 Eduardo from Brazil (Fin-tech programmer) purchased an Optimized keyboard from us and here’s what he had to say about it: